Lemniscate-2525/30_Days_of_ML/Day12_Dimensionality_Reduction_PCA/README.md

 Store the covariance matrix ($d \times d$) and the projection matrix ($d \times k$).
 The data itself requires $O(Nd)$ but this is shared with the rest of the pipeline.

 **Practical implication :** PCA is cheap on this dataset ($N = 569$, $d = 30$).
-The real gain is in the downstream classifier — Logistic Regression trained on $k = 10$ features instead of 30 converges faster, has fewer parameters to estimate, and makes predictions with fewer multiply-accumulate operations per sample.
+The real gain is in the downstream classifier; Logistic Regression trained on $k = 10$ features instead of 30 converges faster, has fewer parameters to estimate, and makes predictions with fewer multiply-accumulate operations per sample.

 ---